 School: Central Saint Martins, University of the Arts London (UAL)

 Location: London, United Kingdom

-Course dates: starts January 2023, with a duration of one year (full-time)
+Course dates: starts January 2024, with a duration of one year full-time (45 weeks)

 MA Fashion Communication offers three pathways.
 Fashion Journalism focuses on writing, editing and digital media, while Fashion Image is for innovative image-makers.
 The Fashion Critical Studies pathway offers an academic approach to the study of fashion.